dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ## 1 - The Orthographic Camera and what to know first

 This is a post on the Orthographic Camera in the javaScript library known as three.js, it is [not a getting started post on ether three.js](/2018/04/04/threejs-getting-started/), or [javaScript in general](/2018/11/27/js-getting-started/).
 I trust that you have took the time to work out at lest a few basic examples with three.js, and you are now just looking into all the other little details about three.js here and there when it comes to things like the options when it comes to cameras.
+So I will not be getting into all kinds of various little details about threejs and JavaScript in general here of course.
+However in this section I will be going over some points you should be aware of before continuing to read this post.

 ### 1.1 - The source code in this post is on github